amor71/LiuAlgoTrader/docs/source/(Advanced) Setup.rst

 execution times.

-While you may run LiuAlgoTrader on your home desktop or laptop, having a hosted service, even a lean one could help the consistency of your trades.
+While you may run LiuAlgoTrader on your home desktop or laptop, having a hosted server, even a lean one could help the consistency of your trades.

 The steps for basic hosting on Google Cloud Platform: